rams3sh/Aaia/README.md

 ## **What does Aaia do ?**

-Aaia helps in visualizing the AWS IAM in a graphical fashion with help of Neo4j.
-This helps in identifying the outliers easily.Since it is based on neo4j , one can query the graph using cypher queries to find the anomalies.
+Aaia (pronounced as shown [here](https://translate.google.co.in/#view=home&op=translate&sl=ta&tl=en&text=Aaya) ) helps in visualizing AWS IAM and Organizations in a graph format with help of Neo4j.
+This helps in identifying the outliers easily.
+Since it is based on neo4j , one can query the graph using cypher queries to find the anomalies.

 Aaia also supports modules to programatically fetch data from neo4j database and process it in a custom fashion.
-This is mostly useful if any complex comparision or logic has to be applied to a given data which would otherwise be not easy through cypher queries.
+This is mostly useful if any complex comparision or logic has to be applied which otherwise would not be easy through cypher queries.

 Aaia was initially intended to be a tool to enumerate privelege esclation possibilities and find loop holes in AWS IAM.
 It was inspired from the quote by [@JohnLaTwC](https://twitter.com/JohnLaTwC)